HomeReviewsTelios Review – Decentralized And Secure Email Service Provider

 Peer-to-Peer Network

-Rather than use a centralized email server system, Telios uses a decentralized P2P that puts you in control of your data.
+Rather than using a centralized email server system, Telios utilizes a decentralized P2P system that puts you in control of your data.

-When sending an email to a recipient on the Telios network, Discovery keys (comparable to wallet address) are automatically created and stored on your local storage for each new Telios contact you save and used to send emails to your recipient on the Telios network.
+When sending an email to a recipient on the Telios network, Discovery keys (comparable to a wallet address) are automatically created and stored on your local storage for each new Telios contact you save and use to send emails to your recipient on the Telios network.

 Emails are streamed directly from your local drive by the recipient using the encryption key provided by the sender.
-Hence, your email is much safer and secured since it doesn’t have to pass through a centralized, third-party server which can be subject to several external forces.
+Hence, your email is much safer and secure since it doesn’t have to pass through a centralized, third-party server, which can be subject to several external forces.

 End-to-end Encryption